inspec/inspec-habitat/README.md

 ### Development

-Habitat and the Habitat Supervisor have been provided in a kitchen VM.
-To start simply run `kitchen converge`.
+Habitat CLI, the Habitat Supervisor, and a sample nginx application have been provided in a kitchen VM.
+To start these run `kitchen converge`.
+The sample application will be available on the host at port 8080.

 ### Testing